 Save your blend-file.

-Once the animation is finished, use your OS file explorer to navigate into the output folder (
+Press the Animation button and once the animation is finished, use your file manager to navigate to the output folder (

 Choose Add Image from the add menu.
-Select all the frames from your output folder that you want to include in your animation (press A to Select All easily).
-They will be added as a strip to the Sequence editor.
+Select all the frames from your output folder that you want to include in your animation.
+They will be added as a strip in the Sequence editor.

-Scrub through the animation, checking that you have included all the frames.
+Scrub through the animation to check if you have included all the frames.

 In the Output panel, choose the container and codec you want (e.g.

 MPEG H.264) and configure them.
-The video codecs are described on the previous page: Output Options.
+The video codecs are described in Output Options.

-Click the Animation render button and Blender will render out the Sequence editor output into your movie.
+Click the Animation render button and Blender will render out the Sequence editor output into a movie.